tonyern/tonyern/README.md

 My interest is in full-stack development.

-Currently on the 100 days of code challenge and working on open-source projects.
+Currently working a development job and on open-source projects.
-Looking for new entry-level opportunities.
+Always open to new opportunities!

 ## Front-End
 ReactJS, JavaScript, TypeScript, HTML/CSS